 Please note that the Title IX definition of sexual harassment is more specific.
 All instances of sexual harassment are addressed in the UF Gender Equity Policy through procedures that ensure adherence to both the Title IX regulations and the institutional efforts to address all sexual-based misconduct and relationship violence

 Substantiated – The information determined through the investigation supports a finding that the Respondent has violated the Gender Equity Policy, by a preponderance of the evidence.

 Unsubstantiated, Inconclusive – The information determined through the investigation does not allow for the establishment of facts or supported conclusions necessary to render a finding that misconduct occurred (i.e., a lack of information prevents the investigator from making a conclusive finding), by the preponderance of the evidence.

-Unsubstantiated, No Misconduct – The information determined though the investigation supports the finding that no violation of the policy occurred (i.e., sufficient information exists for the investigator to conclude that the alleged misconduct did not occur).
+Unsubstantiated, No Misconduct – The information determined through the investigation supports the finding that no violation of the policy occurred (i.e., sufficient information exists for the investigator to conclude that the alleged misconduct did not occur).